leannejdong/snippets/README.md

-Just some random codes snippats I found useful
+Just some random codes snippets I found useful.
+(All in compiler explorer)